Mike Swick

-Michael Timothy Swick (born June 19, 1979) is a retired American professional mixed martial artist, who spent most of his career competing for the UFC's middleweight division.
-Swick, who trains at American Kickboxing Academy alongside fellow welterweight standout Jon Fitch, entered the UFC after appearing on the inaugural season of The Ultimate Fighter.
+Mike Swick (born June 19, 1979) is an American retired professional mixed martial artist, who spent most of his career competing for the UFC's middleweight division and appeared on the inaugural season of The Ultimate Fighter.
+Swick founded AKA Thailand in Phuket, Thailand.

 Background

 Swick was born in Houston, Texas, on June 19, 1979.
 Swick attended Katy High School.
 Aspiring to become a Navy Seal and inspired by The Karate Kid, Swick started training taekwondo in his youth as his first combat sport.
 He then participated in amateur fights in Texas before sanctioning was formed.

 Mixed martial arts career

 Early career

 Swick began his professional career in smaller shows, including early events of World Extreme Cagefighting (WEC).
 He amassed a record of 5–0 before challenging Chris Leben for the WEC Middleweight Championship.
 He lost the fight by knockout at 45 seconds of the second round.

 The Ultimate Fighter

 After his first professional loss, Swick entered the first season of The Ultimate Fighter, a reality television series produced by the UFC.
 Swick participated as a light heavyweight on Randy Couture's team.
 Chris Leben also participated as Swick's teammate.
 Leben insisted on talking about his victory over Swick, which irritated him.
 Swick's first fight in the show came during the semi-finals.
 He faced Stephan Bonnar, but was defeated by triangle armbar at 4:55 of the first round, eliminating him from the show.